-If your bedroom is feeling a bit tired, wake it up to new style with quick and easy DIY project that require more imagination than cash.
-Get a fresh look with bargain market finds, or unleash your inner carpenter with projects that even a novice can handle. .
+If your bedroom is feeling a bit tired, wake it up to new style with quick and easy DIY projects that require more imagination than cash.
+Get a fresh look with bargain market finds, or unleash your inner carpenter with projects that even a novice can handle.
 Whether your choice is to change the room or change what's in it, the best part is the satisfaction of knowing that you did it yourself.
 Many of our favorite projects take less than a day to complete.

 01 of 10

 If you don't currently have a headboard, or if your headboard has seen better days, there's an easy fix.
 A standard-size door (36 x 84) is perfect for a king-size bed and can turn a twin mattress into a daybed.
 Choose a new hollow-core door from your local home store, or look for a weathered door with rustic appeal.
 Use appropriate metal L-brackets to hold the door securely to the wall at the top and bottom.
 Finish it off with a narrow strip of molding at the top, or attach shelves on either side for a custom treatment.

 Even if your bedroom isn't graced with a picture window, create the illusion of a large expanse of glass.
 Pick stripes, a graphic pattern, or a bright color to complement your decor–like blogger A Designer at Home chose for her bedroom.
 Don't want to spend a lot on curtains?
 Here's a quick DIY to get the job done: